A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{o} deal with the fossil energy crisis and reduce the emission of greenhouse gas, electric vehicles (EVs) have attracted more and more attention because of its great potential.
+\IEEEPARstart{T}{o} deal with the fossil energy crisis and reduce the emission of greenhouse gases, Electric Vehicles (EVs) have attracted more and more people's attention because of their great potential.
 Renewable energy will become the mainstream way of energy supply in the near future.
 Compared to traditional fuel vehicles, EVs have a number of advantages such as cost reduction, renewability, and environmental protection.
-With the development of EVs, charging stations (CSs) will be deployed in large numbers in cities, which are different from current gas stations.
-Because the storage and transportation of gasoline are cumbersome, the deployment of gas stations is usually more centralized.
-Electricity does not have this problem, especially after the rise of distributed energy.
-Thus, the deployment of CSs is more distributed, the number of CSs is larger, and individual CSs are smaller.
-Besides, it usually takes more than half an hour for charging an EV, which is different from fueling that can be done instantaneously.
+With the development of EVs, a large number of Charging Stations (CSs) will be deployed in cities, which is different from current gas stations.
+Because of the tedious storage and transportation of gasoline, the deployment of gas stations is usually centralized.
+There is no such problem with electricity, especially after the rise of distributed energy.
+It can be seen that the deployment of CSs is more distributed, the number of CSs is larger, and the single CS is smaller.
+Besides, it usually takes more than half an hour to charge an EV, which is not the same thing as being able to refuel in an instant.
 This has also created a degree of administrative hardship.

 In this paper, we consider such a scenario: In a smart area, there is a manager that is responsible for the overall scheduling of EVs and CSs in this area.
-The EVs hope to complete charging at the fastest speed and the least expense, but the CSs want to maximize the profits by providing charging services.
-However, there are some challenges needed to be solved.
+EVs hope to complete charging at the fastest speed and at the least cost, while CSs hope to maximize their profits by providing charging services.
+However, there are still some challenges that need to be resolved.